jungjaewoo2020/Bounds-for-Leray-Numbers/README.md

 # Bounds-for-Leray-Numbers

-This project begins to support the computations on our paper "Weak Eisenbud-Goto conjecture for Stanley-Reisner ideal" joint work with Jinha Kim, Minki Kim, and Yeongrak Kim.
+This project started to support the computations on our paper "Weak Eisenbud-Goto conjecture for Stanley-Reisner ideal" joint work with Jinha Kim, Minki Kim, and Yeongrak Kim.

 If you need some assistance to install the computer software system "Macaulay2", see the webpage http://macaulay2.com/ and follow their instructions.